foundriesio/extra-containers/README.md

 ## Overview

-A collection of useful container for LTD development.
+A collection of useful Docker containers for LTD development.
 Each project will provide it's own README, so check the project specific folders for more details.